Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Preferred Provider Organization

 A Preferred Provider Organization (PPO) policy offers more flexibility.
-Like an HMO, a PPO sets up a network of care providers, but a PPO will allow you to receive care out of network.
+Like an HMO, a PPO establishes a network of care providers, but it allows you to receive care out of network.

 You’ll pay less by staying in-network, but you can get some out-of-network coverage.
 You can also see a specialist without your primary doctor’s approval.